sbender9/signalk-venus-plugin/README.md

 get and run below explained Dummy data script.
 Or, clone [dbus-recorder](https://github.com/victronenergy/dbus-recorder) and run play.sh.

+Note that using the test harness will cause for some errors during init, as it doesn't support doing a GetValue on the root item (/).
+See https://github.com/mpvader/venus-signalk/issues/8 for details.
+For testing, there errors are harmless.

 ## How to develop outside of Signal K

 First run `npm install`.